 3. Using Converse Statements to Prove Lines Are Parallel

 Because a pair of parallel lines produces unique angle characteristics, we can use this information to our advantage.
 Watch this video lesson to see how we turn this advantage into converse statements to help us prove parallel lines.

 4. Constructing a Parallel Line Using a Point Not on the Given Line

 Watch this video lesson, and you will learn how to draw parallel lines with just a compass and a straightedge.
 Also, learn why you would want to be able to do this in real life.

 5. The Parallel Postulate: Definition & Examples

-In this lesson, you will learn about an important postulate in Euclidean geometry, called the Parallel Postulate!
-It sounds kind of hard but this lesson will explain it in simple terms and provide several examples of it as well.
+In this lesson, you will learn about an important postulate in Euclidean geometry, called the Parallel Postulate.
+It sounds kind of hard, but this lesson explains it in simple terms and provides several examples of it as well.